 I only have my dog on my account but my emergency is about another pet.
 What do I do?

 At this time, you cannot ask for emergency assistance for any pets that do not have a pet profile on your account.
 You would need to first create an additional profile for the pet in question, and then submit your emergency fund request.

-We recommend fully completing all of your pet profiles as soon as you can, so precious time isn’t spent setting up a pet profile in the time of a true emergency.
+We recommend fully completing all of your pet profiles as soon as you can, so precious time isn’t spent setting up a pet profile during a true emergency.